TMohammadX/TMohammadX/README.md

 * ✉️  You can contact me at [mohamad51440@onmail.com](mailto:mohamad51440@onmail.com)
 * 🚀  I'm currently working on NEXT JS
 * 🧠  I'm learning react native and expo
-* 🤝  I'm open to collaborating on Any project using NODE JS
+* 🤝  I'm open to collaborating on Any project using

 ### Skills